Table of Contents

 });

-By default, the recorded file is stored in the application's persistent data path, which can be accessed via Application.persistentDataPath.
+By default, the recording file is stored in the application's persistent data path, which can be accessed via Application.persistentDataPath.

-You can modify the storage path of the recorded file via FrameRecorder.Configuration.FilePath.
-This path must be set before starting the recording, and AutoFilePath must be turned off for it to take effect.
+You can modify the storage path of the recording file via FrameRecorder.Configuration.FilePath.
+This path must be set before starting recording and requires AutoFilePath to be turned off.
 The directory must be created in advance.

 Important

-You must ensure that the storage directory of the recorded file exists and is writable by the application, otherwise the recording will fail to start.
+You must ensure that the storage directory exists and the application has write permission, otherwise the recording will fail to start.

-For example, the following code shows how to store the recorded file in a custom directory and generate a file name based on the FrameSource type used by the session and the current time:
+For example, the following code shows how to store recording files in a custom directory and generate filenames based on the FrameSource type used by the session and the current time:

 if (!Directory.Exists(SavePath))